Along with the chassis, the chassis is a core part, playing an important role on the car, helping to ensure vehicle safety.

-Regarding this issue, a representative of a vehicle inspection center said that, along with the chassis, the chassis is the core part of the car.
+Regarding this issue, a representative of a vehicle inspection center said that, along with the chassis, the undercarriage is the core part of the car.
 These two parts are likened to the supporting backbone, connecting the details together to form the overall structure of the car and affecting the vehicle's performance.

 The chassis is an important part, therefore, when performing vehicle inspection, this item is also carefully checked by the inspector.
 If rust is detected, the car will immediately fail the inspection (illustrative photo).